 CBF Continues to Oppose This Development

-In November 2015, local officials approved Diatomite Corporation's request to rezone its portion of Fones Cliffs to allow for a large commercial-residential development.
+In November 2015, local officials approved the developer's request to rezone its portion of Fones Cliffs to allow for a large commercial-residential development.
 But this is far from over.
 CBF will stay engaged during the upcoming application and development process.
-We will ensure that the project follows important permits and requirements that protect the environment and challenge actions that don't live up to appropriate standards.
-As has happened with other developments, such challenges could minimize the development's scope or even make it unworkable.
+That includes tracking important permits and requirements that protect the environment, as well as reporting actions that don't live up to appropriate standards.

 Economists, land use planners and real estate agents have been highly skeptical of the project.
 Thousands of Virginians have come out against this development.
-We'll continue to track this proposal to ensure that an unparalleled place will not be destroyed.
+We'll continue to follow this project in hopes that this unparalleled place will not be destroyed.